wlyra/pencil_tutorial/2-running-pencil.md

 		pc_build

 this command will compile the code and produce the `*.x` executables in the `src/` directory.
 The compilation should take about 5 minutes.
+(If you need to clean and build again, do `pc_build --cleanall`)

 Once the compilation is done, create a data directory